Frequently Asked Questions

 Hormonal changes can contribute to Milia development.
 Managing skincare during hormonal shifts and seeking professional advice can be beneficial in preventing or reducing further Milia outbreaks.

 Milia removal with VeinAway is generally low-risk for scarring.
-Skin specialists such as Skin Revision hav been treating Milia with VeinAway and Thermaveins since 2015.
+Skin specialists such as Skin Revision have been treating Milia with VeinAway and Thermaveins since 2015.
 The VeinAway device is precision technology.
 Great care is taken to ensure the areas around the outside of the Milia are not touched.
-If the correct homecare advice is adhered to then the liklihood of scaring is very minimal.
+If the correct homecare advice is adhered to then the likelihood of scaring is very minimal.

 Blood Spots, also known as Cherry Angiomas, Senile Angiomas or Cambell de Morgan, are benign growths on the skin that result from an overgrowth of small blood vessels.
 They appear as small, round, or oval-shaped spots, ranging in color from red to purple.